The information in this post comes from Nicholas Wilton’s Art2Life and Creative Visionary Programs and is published with permission.

-A significant shift in art-making for me over the last while is that I now work on a group of paintings, instead of just one at a time.
+A significant shift in art-making for me over the last few years is that I now work on a group of paintings, instead of just one at a time.
 This process—which I picked up from the Creative Visionary Program with Nicholas Wilton—has made all the difference in the world.
 I’m more productive, the work comes easier, I don’t over-work one, and all of the paintings in the series relate to each other.

 Nicholas Wilton, the founder of Art2Life and the Creative Visionary Program encourages a process of multiples.
 Nick says…